arturoherrero/biteydown/example/curriculum.md

 I am a **software engineer** with more than **6 years of experience**.
 I am interested in dynamic programming languages, mainly **Ruby** and **Groovy**.
-I am highly experienced in web development and the last year I have worked building a Bitcoin exchange from the webapp to the datastore.
+I am highly experienced in web development and last year I worked on building a Bitcoin exchange from the webapp to the datastore.
 I love to create elegant software that is easy to read and provides immediate and lasting value to its users.